Joget Workflow v6 Released

 Decisions are used when you want to insert a point in your process where the flow will be determined by a set of rules.
-For instance, in our Leave Application process, once a requestor submits a leave request, a review by the supervisor will be required.
-You will see in the figure below that the transition from the requestor to a supervisor happens in a straight line, which tells us that whenever a requestor submits a request, that request will always go to the supervisor and there are no other circumstances or conditions in which that will not be true.
+For instance, in our Leave Application process, once a requester submits a leave request, a review by the supervisor will be required.
+You will see in the figure below that the transition from the requester to a supervisor happens in a straight line, which tells us that whenever a requester submits a request, that request will always go to the supervisor and there are no other circumstances or conditions in which that will not be true.

 Given the above, our process will look like the figure below: